SAP-samples/btp-services-intelligent-routing/README.md

 A cloud native integration pattern that incorporates SAP BTP and SAP S/4HANA to eliminate downtime, reduce global latency and increase throughput.
 The approach can be applied to other BTP services the same way.
 ### How You Get There - What is the solution?
 - Learn about using your own domain for SAP Cloud Integration runtime endpoints using the SAP Custom Domain Service
-- Learn how to configure Azure Traffic Manager and different Azure Traffic Manager profiles to decouple connection information
+- Learn how to configure Google Cloud DNS and Uptime checks for identifing the downtimes and routing the traffic to different region

 ## Requirements
 The required systems and components are:

 - SAP BTP enterprise account
-- 2 SAP BTP subaccounts: e.g. one in EU20, one in US20 or where the ([SAP Integration Suite is available](https://discovery-center.cloud.sap/serviceCatalog/integration-suite?region=all&tab=service_plan))
+- 2 SAP BTP subaccounts: e.g. one in EU30, one in US30 or where the ([SAP Integration Suite is available](https://discovery-center.cloud.sap/serviceCatalog/integration-suite?region=all&tab=service_plan))
-- A Microsoft Azure subscription
+- A Google Cloud subscription
 - An own domain

 Entitlements/Quota required in your SAP Business Technology Platform Account: